obsfx/trekker-dashboard/README.md

 The dashboard connects to the same `.trekker/trekker.db` SQLite database used by the Trekker CLI.
 Any changes made in the dashboard are immediately visible in the CLI and vice versa.

-This includes project-scoped prefix configuration:

-- `issue_prefix` for tasks and subtasks
-- `epic_prefix` for epics
-- `comment_prefix` for comments

-Prefix changes affect only newly created IDs.
-Existing IDs stay unchanged.

 ## Related

 - [Trekker CLI](https://github.com/obsfx/trekker) - The main CLI tool for issue tracking